Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have made a few changes to our requirements engineering list and modified the document.

 I have contributed in making changes to Investigation: Requirments gathering.

+Contributed to updation of Investigation: Requirements gathering and also updated findings on admin user integration.